Raku/ecosystem/README.md

 taking over the module, by replacing the version in the ecosystem with your own repo.
 To avoid accidental take overs of modules that *aren't* abandoned, we try to follow this process before taking over:

+* First, ensure what you're planning to do (e.g. copying the code and modifying it) is permitted by the module's license.
+Note that *lack* of a license does *not* mean you're free to take and modify the project and many jurisdictions give the authors of a work automatic implicit copyright.
 * If possible, contact the author by email, CCing [perl6-users@perl.org](mailto:perl6-users@perl.org), asking them if they'd be willing to give you a commit bit to the repository or let you take over the module entirely.
 The email address is usually visible on user's GitHub profile.